Skip to Content

 Of Koi and Carp

-Of course, that begs the question – are carp good to eat in the first place?
+Of course, eating them and enjoying them are two different issues.
+And that begs the question: Are carp good to eat in the first place?

-If you’re an expert at catching or cooking fish (a real “a-fish-ionado,” if you will) you’ve probably already laughed this off like a wine snob being asked about Two Buck Chuck.
+If you’re an expert at catching or cooking fish, an “a-fish-ionado,” if you want, you’ve probably already laughed this off as a wine snob asked about Two Buck Chuck.

-As with this infamous type of wine, carp is noted for being inexpensive and tasting like a certain rearrangement of the letters in “carp” itself.
+As with this infamous type of wine, carp are known for being inexpensive and tasting like a specific rearrangement of the letters in the word “carp” itself.

-From tasting like “mud” or “Pigs with Fins,” plenty of fishermen and chefs have their own special way to “carping about” how bad carp tastes – but is that really fair?
+From tasting like “mud” or “pigs with fins,” I’ve heard plenty of fishermen and chefs “carping about” how poor carp tastes – but are they right?

 Well, yes and no.

-That is part of the reason why carp have such a bad reputation among Western fish eaters in particular.
+In fact, that’s part of the reason why this species of fish has such a bad reputation among Western fish connoisseurs in particular.

 Remember when we talked about how koi can eat everything from algae to fruits to other fish?
-Well, the old phrase “you are what you eat” certainly rings true here, as the taste of fish is in part dependent on what they’ve eaten, carp included.
+Well, the old phrase “you are what you eat” certainly rings true here, as the flavor of a fish typically depends on their diet, carp included.

-That being said, because carp are an invasive species, they are often found in areas where they’re “not supposed to be,” which as you can imagine isn’t exactly the best situation for them to be eating the kinds of things that are either nutritious or will bring out their full flavor.
+That said, as an invasive species, people often find carp in areas where they’re “not supposed to be.”
+In other words, waters where they can eat the things that are either nutritious or will bring out their full flavor.

-Put simply, the reason so many Western carp have that “muddy,” “oily,” or “trashy” taste is because that’s potentially part of what they’re eating in the environments in which they have been introduced.
+Put simply, the reason so many Western carp have that “muddy,” “oily,” or “trashy” taste is because that’s potentially part of what they’re eating in the environment.

-By contrast, places such as China and Japan, where these fish are indigenous, often have better climates for these fish.
+By contrast, places such as China and Japan, where these fish are indigenous, often have better climates for these fish to thrive.

-It isn’t as though these countries are free of polluted waters, but carp, including koi, are brought up in their own waters and those habitats are in good condition, the flavor can be much better.
+I’m not saying these countries are free of polluted waters, but carp, including koi, are brought up in their native waters.
+In short, habitats that suit them and are in good condition, so the flavor of carp from these areas can only be much better.

 The same holds true for those calling carp in cleaner waters “the Queen of the Rivers” in the United States.